nixworks/public/news/2007/08/6/index.md

 ##### Turkish President
 ### [ Turkish President Ahmet Necdet Sezer gave a mandate to Turkish Prime Minister Recep Tayyip Erdogan to form his second cabinet following a landslide victory for the Justice and Development Party (AKP) in the general elections. ](/news/2007/08/6/turkish-president-ahmet-necdet-sezer-gave-a-mandate-to-turkish-prime-minister-recep-tayyip-erdoaan-to-form-his-second-cabinet-following-a.md)
-_Context: Ahmet Necdet Sezer, Recep Tayyip Erdogan, general elections, Turkish President, ruling party, Prime Minister_
+_Context: Prime Minister, general elections, Turkish President, Recep Tayyip Erdogan, Ahmet Necdet Sezer, ruling party_

 ##### Mexico
 ### [ Mexico and Brazil sign an agreement on developing technology for oil and natural gas exploration and exploitation involving co-operation between Pemex and Petrobras. ](/news/2007/08/6/mexico-and-brazil-sign-an-agreement-on-developing-technology-for-oil-and-natural-gas-exploration-and-exploitation-involving-co-operation-be.md)
-_Context: oil, Mexico, Petroleos Mexicanos, natural gas, Brazil, Petrobras_
+_Context: Brazil, natural gas, oil, Petroleos Mexicanos, Petrobras, Mexico_

 ##### Lebanese
 ### [ The Lebanese government claim that the police have killed Abu Hureira, the second in command of Fatah al-Islam. ](/news/2007/08/6/the-lebanese-government-claim-that-the-police-have-killed-abu-hureira-the-second-in-command-of-fatah-al-islam.md)
-_Context: Abu Hureira, Fatah al-Islam, Lebanese_
+_Context: Lebanese, Abu Hureira, Fatah al-Islam_

 ##### Trinidad
 ### [ Trinidad Chief Magistrate Sherman McNicolls orders the extradition of three men to the United States to face charges of involvement in a terrorist attack on John F. Kennedy Airport. ](/news/2007/08/6/trinidad-chief-magistrate-sherman-mcnicolls-orders-the-extradition-of-three-men-to-the-united-states-to-face-charges-of-involvement-in-a-te.md)